wemake-services/wemake-vue-template/template/docs/template/configuration.md

 [`stylelint`](https://github.com/stylelint/stylelint) is a linter for your `css`, `scss`, and `postcss`.

-It's configuration specifies which styles it should use.
+Its configuration specifies which styles it should use.
 Pretty similar to `eslint`.

 Basically we use two configurations: for [`scss`][scss]